 I am a strong advocate of using Office 365 retention policies to keep information for long enough to nullify user deletion errors.
 If you have Office 365 E3 or E5 licenses, you can deploy default retention policies to keep email, documents, and Teams messages for specified periods and then use retention labels to assign longer retention periods to specific messages, documents, folders, libraries, or teams.

 Retention is an easy and effective mechanism to deploy and can eliminate some of the reasons why people feel the need to deploy separate backups for Office 365.
-However, it’s important to understand how retention policies work, how to recover items kept by policy if necessary, and the impact retention has on storage.
+However, it’s important to understand how retention policies work, how to recover items kept by policy if necessary, how to use adaptive scopes for retention, and the impact retention has on storage.

 The last point is only important for Exchange and SharePoint, the base workloads of Office 365.
 It doesn’t affect apps Teams and Planner where Microsoft manages the storage for messages and metadata.